parhamzardoshti/AnsibleForServer/README.md

 - openvpn

 # warning
-- This plybook has been tested successfully on Redhat base systems like centos and fedora
 - For security reasons you should run this play book as root user
-- Because of using CSF Firewall WE Disable Firewalld on System so Make sure csf works well ...
+- Because of using CSF Firewall We Disable Firewalld on System so Make sure csf works well ...
+- in most cases you dont need to install all of these services so comment some of them that you dont want to install on your server

 ## How to run
 1. Install Ansible in your System